lee-dohm/environment/README.md

 1. Sets the shell to `/bin/zsh`.
 1. Adds a line to `~/.zshrc` to source `Profile/zshrc`.
-1. Installs Homebrew.
+1. If it is being executed on OS X, installs Homebrew.
 1. Installs Git.
 1. Configures Git to include the configuration file at `config/git`.
-1. If it is being executed on OS X:
-    1. Configures Git to use `config/gitignore_osx` as its global ignores file.
+1. If it is being executed on OS X, configures Git to use `config/gitignore_osx` as its global ignores file.

 ## Copyright